 Automation in the Cannabis Industry

-With the advent of federal legalization and some projections saying cannabis will be a $100 billion dollar industry by 2026, it’s time to start taking it seriously—in terms of its impact on day to day life, and how technology can be used to speed up production.
+With the advent of federal legalization and some projections saying cannabis will be a $100 billion dollar industry by 2026, it’s time to start taking it seriously, in terms of its impact on day to day life, and how automation technology can be used to speed up production.

-As with many food and beverage companies, there is a huge need to integrate these machines into production lines, collect data, track efficiency, setpoints and recipes, and the overall health of the equipment into a centralized system.
+As with many food and beverage companies, there is a huge need to integrate these machines into production lines, collect data, track efficiency, setpoints and recipes, and the overall health of the equipment while tying everything into a centralized system.

-Luckily this can all be accomplished using tools like Inductive Automation’s Ignition platform, Canary Labs Process Historian, and other tools to support the architecture—many of which we already have developed.
-This speeds up deployments and decreasing the time to a full ROI.
+Luckily this can all be accomplished using tools like Inductive Automation’s Ignition platform, Canary Labs Process Historian, and other tools to support the architecture, many of which we already have developed with our Power Pack approach.
+This speeds up deployments and decreases the time to realize a full ROI.

 Regulation